Megha23manoj/FloodDetection/README.md

 ![image](https://github.com/user-attachments/assets/fbece65e-f16b-432a-b64b-1130529ba4ad)

 After defining the rules, all of them (for low flood, medium flood and high flood) are aggregated together.
 It aggregates the fuzzy membership functions of all the three levels of flooding to be defuzzified.
-Defuzzification is the process of converting the degrees of membership of output linguistic variables into numerical value
+Defuzzification is the process of converting the degrees of membership of output linguistic variables into numerical value

 ![image](https://github.com/user-attachments/assets/fd3dd5d9-dcbf-4445-a2de-ae3987bab262)